NVIDIA-Merlin/Merlin/docs/source/guide/recommender_models.rst

 Merlin Models provides implementations for Matrix Factorization (MF) and Two-Tower Architectures.

-Resources:
+**Resources**:

-- [Retrieval Models](https://github.com/NVIDIA-Merlin/models/blob/main/examples/05-Retrieval-Model.ipynb) is an example to build matrix factorization and two-tower models using negative sampling with Merlin Models in TensorFlow.
+* [Retrieval Models](https://github.com/NVIDIA-Merlin/models/blob/main/examples/05-Retrieval-Model.ipynb) is an example to build matrix factorization and two-tower models using negative sampling with **Merlin Models in TensorFlow**.
-- [Scale faster with less code using Two Tower with Merlin](https://medium.com/nvidia-merlin/scale-faster-with-less-code-using-two-tower-with-merlin-c16f32aafa9f?source=friends_link&sk=be70da36948c883b4f15a745470146ee) is our blog post providing more details on Two-Tower models.
+* [Scale faster with less code using Two Tower with Merlin](https://medium.com/nvidia-merlin/scale-faster-with-less-code-using-two-tower-with-merlin-c16f32aafa9f?source=friends_link&sk=be70da36948c883b4f15a745470146ee) is our blog post providing more details on Two-Tower models.
-- [Solving the Cold-Start Problem using Two-Tower Neural Networks for NVIDIA’s E-Mail Recommender Systems](https://medium.com/nvidia-merlin/solving-the-cold-start-problem-using-two-tower-neural-networks-for-nvidias-e-mail-recommender-2d5b30a071a4?source=friends_link&sk=b06b93495fa017162875a8917e3aa975) is our blog post sharing our experience in applying Two-Tower models to our e-mail use case.
+* [Solving the Cold-Start Problem using Two-Tower Neural Networks for NVIDIA’s E-Mail Recommender Systems](https://medium.com/nvidia-merlin/solving-the-cold-start-problem-using-two-tower-neural-networks-for-nvidias-e-mail-recommender-2d5b30a071a4?source=friends_link&sk=b06b93495fa017162875a8917e3aa975) is our blog post sharing our experience in applying Two-Tower models to our e-mail use case.

 Sequential and Session-Based Models